ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 1. Single symbols
 1. Changing symbols based on attributes - using Tree Species?
 1. Rule-based using DBH

+To learn more about processing and analyzing vector data, see the [QGIS Training Manual's Module on Vector Analysis](https://docs.qgis.org/2.18/en/docs/training_manual/vector_analysis/index.html).
+To learn about creating vector data, see the [QGIS Training Manual's Module on Creating Vecotr Data](https://docs.qgis.org/2.18/en/docs/training_manual/create_vector_data/index.html).

 # Making a map with the print composer